JB4Jaison/NaPaM/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-macro" is free and open source software
+Distributed under the terms of the [BSD-3] license, "NaPaM" is free and open source software

 ## Issues